agdevtools/dog-food-maker/README.md

 To make the metrics from kafka available for prometheus you need to expose them using the following docker image:

 docker run --name kafka-jmx-endpoint -d  -ti  -p 9308:9308 danielqsj/kafka-exporter  --kafka.server={DNSHOST}:9092

+Now in prometheus can you add this endpoint to the targets it scrapes from.
+I have added an example prometheus.yml file to the root of this project.